-GM dealers - Part #7808385 - Retainer
+GM dealers - Part #7808385 - Retainer Discontinued but may be available at individual dealers.

 Zip Products - Part #SC-517 - 69-82 Cancelling Cam Plastic Retainer On a further note, the 1969 T&T column does not have a plastic retainer.
 The shaft lock plate is insulated with a rubber disc that is glued to the plate.